arcanosam/pytkogl/README.md

 * Remember check your path for your OpenGL Shared Object library
 * Check MTL path on your OBJ files
 * Thanks for Alexandr Lazov for ask to help which make do it this and sorry not complete this
-    * Their links to obj loader:
+    * Their links about obj loader coding:
         * [PyGAME ObjLoader]
         * [PyOpenGL tutorial(russian)]